fatihbulbul1/store-system/README.md

 # TODO:

-- Search in store
+- Search in store `pending`
-- Visualize cart
+- Visualize cart `COMPLETED`
+- Design admin panel to add new product or edit existing products `NEW`